ibm-cloud-docs/key-protect/disable-keys.md

     You can retrieve the ID for a specified key by making a `GET /v2/keys` [request](/apidocs/key-protect#list-keys), or by viewing your keys in the {{site.data.keyword. keymanagementserviceshort}} dashboard.

-3. Run the following cURL command to disable the key and revoke access to its associated data.
+3. Run the following cURL command to disable the key and suspend its encrypt and decrypt operations.

     ```cURL
     curl -X POST \